Luxcium/nestjs-colligated-docs/README.md

 <!--
 This document is ´written´ by a proud Script Kiddy

-This document itself is under MIT License
+The document itself is under MIT License
 Copyright © 2020 Benjamin Vincent (Luxcium)

 The documentation text contained in this document is